 We have made the code used to extract these variables available on our GitHub repository, which are stored in a downloadable file called “supplementary_var.xlsx”.
 Users can easily access and review the code, enabling them to understand the data processing steps and reproduce the results displayed in our website if desired.
 This file contains all the relevant data in a structured format, allowing users to explore the variables at their own pace and integrate them into their own analyses.

 Table A.1 in Appendix A below provides a summary of the supplementary variables employed in the project.
-For more comprehensive information on the construction of these variables, please consult their original documentation [blanchet2017prices, blanchet2016sna].
+For more comprehensive information on the construction of these variables, please consult their original documentation [blanchet2017prices, blanchet2016sna; Armingeon et al., (2023); Holger et al., (2023, ParlGov Database; World Bank].

 Section 3